appbaseio/flutter-searchbox/flutter_searchbox/README.md

     // ensure all routes have access to the store. return SearchBaseProvider(
       // Pass the searchbase instance to the SearchBaseProvider.
 Any ancestor `SearchWidgetConnector`
-      // Widgets will find and use this value as the `SearchWidget`.
+      // Widgets will find and use this value as the `SearchController`.
       searchbase: searchbaseInstance,
       child: MaterialApp(
         title: "SearchBox Demo",